The vfmd specification

 Text that forms the content of vfmd constructs other than code blocks and code spans should be processed as follows before being output as HTML:

-3. Replace any & character with &amp;, unless the & character forms the start of a character reference
+character forms the start of a character reference - Replace the

 Attribute value escaping